-Norcode’s administration of its tasks shall be characterised by openness, transparency and access, so that contributors, members, partners and any other interested parties may familiarise themselves with Norcode’s activities, and thus gain insight into how Norcode performs its tasks.
+NORCODE’s administration of its tasks shall be characterized by openness, transparency and access, so that contributors, members, partners and any other interested parties may familiarize themselves with NORCODE’s activities, and thus gain insight into how NORCODE performs its tasks.
 This will also ensure that any breaches of good administrative practice can be uncovered.

 4. Loyalty and freedom of expression

-Staff members of Norcode may not have extra or side interests, hold board memberships or accept other paid assignments that are incompatible with Norcode’s legitimate interests, or that may weaken confidence in the organisation.
+Staff members of NORCODE may not have extra or side interests, hold board memberships or accept other paid assignments that are incompatible with NORCODE’s legitimate interests, or that may weaken confidence in the organization.
 Staff members must be open about extra or side interests, etc. that may be relevant to the performance of their duties.